Hacker0x01/docs.hackerone.com/docs/programs/response-sla.md

 ---
-title: "Response SLAs"
+title: "Response SLA"
-path: "/programs/response-slas"
+path: "/programs/response-sla"
 ---

 Response service level agreement (SLA) times refer to how quickly your security team will respond to a found vulnerability.
 The quicker your response time, the healthier and more attractive your program is.